West Park, New York: Landmarks

 Holy Cross Monastery, an Anglican monastery of the Order of the Holy Cross, is located in West Park, as is the Cabrini home founded by Roman Catholic Saint Frances Cabrini.

 The Marist Brothers occupy a large portion of Hudson River-fronted acreage in West Park on the former Col. Oliver Hazard Payne Estate.
 The Payne home, known as Omega, a 42,000 square foot historically significant mansion of the Gilded Age, is now operated by Marist College as the Raymond A Rich Leadership Institute.
 Payne's West Park mansion was faced with imported French limestone and built around a huge central courtyard lined with frescoes.
 The mansion's 40-plus rooms were walled in rich Circassian walnut, leather and ebony with gold tracery.
 There were greenhouses, formal gardens, huge barns, a gatehouse and a stone boathouse, where Payne's Aphrodite, the largest yacht in America, was moored.
 Payne brought his Ming porcelains and Rubens and Turner paintings to West Park.

 The Church of the Ascension Holy Trinity, built in 1842 for an Episcopal congregation, is located at 1585 Route 9W in West Park.

 A Congregation of Christian Brothers novitiate is also located in West Park.
 Originally comprising a mansion, schoolhouse and dormitory-style living quarters, the property has been reduced to one building on the west side of Route 9W in West Park.
 The mansion has a storied history.
 It was built just prior to the U.S. Civil War in the Italianate style by Scottish-born financier and philanthropist Archibald Russell, and was sold in 1885 to Eugene and Cynthia Durkee whose family amassed a fortune by selling spices and mustards.
 In the 1920s, the Christian Brothers purchased the Hudson River mansion from the Durkee family.
 After remaining abandoned for a decade, the mansion and adjacent school building were acquired in 2015 by a number of investors and is now the Hudson House, a luxury vodka distillery, hotel and event space.

-The Red Maple Vineyard, a restored winery and currently premier wedding venue, is located on Burroughs Drive in West Park.

 In addition to Holy Cross Monastery, the John Burroughs Cabin and John Burroughs Riverby Study are listed on the National Register of Historic Places.